vchi5332664/SparkScript-1.0/README.md

 # SparkScript 1.0
-SparkScript is a programming language that is very new.
-Try it out now!
+SparkScript is a programming language.
+SparkScript is going to have plugins, add-ons, and more.
+Try it out now by downloading the .zip file!